-The number and proportion of individuals receiving income support and Employment Insurance (EI) benefits has decreased in both the Region and the Province.
-The numbers of income support recipients in the Region declined by 44% between 1992 and 2005; in 2005, income support cases were at a 14-year low, having peaked at 16,835 in 1995.
-The number of recipients in the Province decreased by 40% over the same period.
+The number and proportion of individuals receiving income support and Employment Insurance (EI) benefits has decreased in both the region and the province.
+The numbers of income support recipients in the region declined by 44 per cent between 1992 and 2005; in 2005, income support cases were at a 14-year low, having peaked at 16,835 in 1995.
+Total provincial recipients decreased by 40 per cent over the same period.

-The number of EI beneficiaries in the Region also decreased between 1992 and 2003 by 29%.
-Over the same period, the number in the Province decreased by 35%.
-Although the number of EI beneficiaries decreased in the mid-1990s and has since remained fairly stable in both the Region and Province, the per cent of population in the Region receiving EI has been consistently higher than that for the Province; in 2003, 51.5% of the Region's labour force received EI, versus 36.5% in the Province as a whole.
+The number of EI beneficiaries in the region decreased between 1992 and 2003 by 29 per cent, as compared to 35 per cent in the province as a whole.
+Although the number of EI beneficiaries decreased in the mid-1990s and has since remained fairly stable in both groups, the percentage of population in the region receiving EI has been consistently higher; in 2003, 51.5 per cent of its labour force received EI, as compared to 36.5 per cent in the province.